 - Lost current and future wages, lost earning capacity and lost benefits

 - Death benefits such as loss of comfort, loss of future income, and funeral expenses for fatal accidents

-There is a plethora of damages you might be entitled to under Washington or Oregon law.
+There are a plethora of damages you might be entitled to under Washington or Oregon law.
 Sit down with a lawyer at Willis & Toews for help creating a detailed and comprehensive list of damages.
 Then, we can calculate a good estimate for the value of your claim so that you are privy to what you stand to win should your case resolve successfully.